 The area of Nursing Administration offers a major which aims to promote competence in students preparing to direct or assist in the direction of nursing services.
-The basic administration course content is derived from current theoretical constructs of organization and management which are being evolved in the behavioral science fields.
-Two seminar courses focus upon major administrative functions and processes.
+The administrative content is derived from current theoretical constructs of organization and management which are being evolved in the behavioral science fields.
+The seminar course focuses upon major administrative functions and processes, with emphasis on personnel management, financial management, and staffing.
 A Practicum Approach is used following these courses to synthesize and individualize the program.
 Differences in episodic and distributive care administrative orientations are included throughout the total program.
-Each student selects a clinical nursing minor.
-This flows from the belief that clinical nursing is the base for nursing practice, administration, or teaching.
-Clinical course content is offered in medical-surgical nursing, maternal nursing, pediatric nursing, and community mental health nursing.
-This course content is developed with the respective clinical area.
 Supportive courses in the fields of sociology, anthropology, physical science, and business are included.
 Such course work is selected with regard to student experience and goals.

 The area of Nursing Administration offers a minor which aims to provide knowledge of management to students enrolled in clinical nursing majors.
 Courses in this area assist the nurse in using both management and clinical nursing theory to promote effective nursing for patients.
 A concentration drawn from the area offerings and cognates is chosen in consultation with the student's counselor in major areas of study.
-A minimum of 6 credit hours of the total minor hours should be taken in the required administration program courses.